sjoerdvankreel/firefly-synth-2/README.md

 # This is NOT a finished product.
 * Only builds on windows (for the time being).
 * Only osci, inter-osci mod, string osci, per-voice fx and envelopes implemented.
-* So no delay, reverb, LFO's, global fx, NO routing matrices (routing is hardcoded), even ENV1 is only connected to per-voice amp, the others route nowhere.
+* NO delay, reverb, LFO's, global fx, NO routing matrices (routing is hardcoded), even ENV1 is only connected to per-voice amp, the others route nowhere.
+Let alone stuff like an arpeggiator.

 # Why yet another one?